 Venus in Pisces can be extremely sweet; if you have a tooth cavity or diabetes and you meet that Venus you are in trouble.
 Malefic.

 All planets can work out in a positive or negative way according to the context.
-The fact that some contexts are more common than others does not justify making a definition and a rule that should be applied to every situation, which is exactly what many astrologers erroneously do.
-This is called “formatory thinking” in Gurdjieff’s terminology.
-A lot of it is found in traditional astrology.
+The fact that some contexts are more common than others does not justify making a definition and a rule that should be applied to every situation, which is a tendency of an over-melancholic mind, and of which old books are plentiful.